Now That's What I Call Music! discography

-This is a list of available actual and physical albums belonging to the official 1983 Now That's What I Call Music!
-UK series, comprising: compact discs (CD), magnetic audio cassettes (AC), vinyl (LP), VHS tape, DVD and on other short-lived formats.
+This is a list of available physical albums belonging to the official 1983 Now That's What I Call Music!
+UK series, comprising compact discs (CD), magnetic audio cassettes (AC), vinyl (LP), VHS tape, DVD and other short-lived formats.
 They are categorized by series (country), then ordered by date.
-All countries have discontinued their respective series, with the only exception being the United Kingdom.
+All countries but the United Kingdom have discontinued their respective series.

 United Kingdom and Ireland

 The evolution of Now That's What I Call Music! in the UK reflects the changing landscape of music consumption formats.
-Starting from vinyl and magnetic audio cassettes, the series adapted to the rise of compact discs (CDs) and explored various formats like DVDs, MiniDiscs, and videos.
+Starting with vinyl and magnetic audio cassettes, the series adapted to the rise of compact discs (CDs) and explored various formats like DVDs, MiniDiscs, and videos.

 Music formats

-The initial releases of Now That's What I Call Music! in the UK were exclusively on vinyl and magnetic audio cassette formats.
+The initial releases of Now That's What I Call Music! in the UK and Ireland were exclusively on vinyl magnetic audio cassette and laserdisc.